-To test the effect of the resolution we run two sets of reconstructions.
-The main paper contains high resolution results, while Appendix A presents results using lower resolution runs, which is typically 0.5 times lower than those in the main paper, and is similar to those in earlier papers that use GRALE.
+To test the effect of the resolution, we run two sets of reconstructions.
+The main paper contains high-resolution results, while Appendix A presents results using lower-resolution runs, which are typically 0.5 times lower than those in the main paper and are similar to those in earlier papers that use GRALE.